Introduction

 Repeat this process to increase the number of bones.

-If you want to make the arms and legs symmetrical, go to Edit mode, select “Options” in the upper right corner of the 3D Viewport, and check “X-Axis Mirror“.
+If you want to make the arms and legs symmetrical, go to Edit mode, select “Tool” menu on the right of the 3D Viewport, and check “X-Axis Mirror”.

 Press [Shift]+[E] when extruding.